 But did you know that it can be just as effective in email?
 You might think that most people don’t have time for a video in their inboxes, but studies show that people who receive emails with videos open them more often than those without videos — so why not give it a try?

 These days, it’s not enough to just about having a responsive design — now, many people are only opening emails on their phones or tablets.
 It would be best to make it easy for your subscribers to read and interact on their phones and tablets.

-Make sure the font is big enough for people to read easily on a small screen.
+Picsart font generator is a great tool for helping you create a font that is compatible with mobile devices and will have a great look and feel.
 Please don’t use images that are too large or complicated, as they will be blurry or pixelated on mobile devices.